Solstice Discovery Service (SDS)

 Do I Need SDS?

-- To enable users on your network to connect without entering an IP address
+- To enable users to connect to Solstice without entering an IP address

 - To enable users to view which displays/rooms are in use and by how many people